akasq/portal/README.md

 For quick setup:
 - Using [pip](https://pip.pypa.io/en/stable/), run `pip3 install -r requirements.txt` to install required packages
-- Create a user account and password, and an empty akasq portal database, in your PostgreSQL server
+- Create a user account and password, and an empty `flimage` database, in your PostgreSQL server
 - Set the environment variables (see Database Configuration) for your PostgreSQL account
 - Run `python3 manage.py migrate` to populate your initial database

-## Database Configuratoin
+## Database Configuration

 The credentials for the PostgreSQL database server are determined by the following environments variables: